Mining & Petroleum Technology

 |Race/Ethnicity||Number of Grads|

-Mining & Petroleum Tech appeals to people across the globe.
-About 1.6% of those with this major are international students.
+Students from other countries are interested in Mining & Petroleum Tech, too.
+About 2.3% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - Saudi Arabia